Jennifer Tilly

-Jennifer Tilly (born Jennifer Ellen Chan; September 16, 1958) is an American–Canadian actress and poker player.
-Known for her distinctive voice and comedic timing, she has been nominated for an Academy Award, two MTV Movie Awards and three Saturn Awards.
+Jennifer Tilly (born Jennifer Ellen Chan; September 16, 1958) is an American and Canadian actress and professional poker player.
+Known for her distinctive breathy voice and comedic timing, she is the recipient of a Saturn Award and a GLAAD Award, as well as nominations for an Academy Award and two MTV Movie Awards.

-Tilly had her breakthrough playing Olive Neal in the black comedy film Bullets Over Broadway (1994), which earned her a nomination for the Academy Award for Best Supporting Actress.
-She subsequently earned Saturn Award and MTV Award nominations for her performance in the neo-noir thriller Bound (1996).
-She rose to widespread recognition for playing Tiffany Valentine in the slasher film franchise Child's Play (1998–present), which established her as an icon in popular culture and a scream queen.
-Since 1999, Tilly has voiced Bonnie Swanson on the animated comedy series Family Guy.
+Following a succession of small parts in film and on television throughout the mid-late 1980s, Tilly made her feature film breakthrough with a supporting role as Olive Neal in Bullets Over Broadway (1994), for which she was nominated for the Academy Award for Best Supporting Actress.
+She subsequently earned acclaim for her portrayal of Violet, a lesbian femme fatale, in Bound (1996).
+Tilly rose to widespread recognition when she played Tiffany Valentine in Bride of Chucky (1998), reprising the character in several more installments of the Child's Play film series, as well as the Syfy/USA show Chucky (2021–2024).
+Her association with the franchise has established her as a pop culture icon and scream queen.
+Since 1999, Tilly has voiced Bonnie Swanson on the Fox animated sitcom Family Guy.